ogurcan/blockchain/ethereum/doc/Simple Bidding Contract.md

 ![Example Simple Bidding Scenario](Simple%20Bidding%20Interaction.png)

-Now let's proceed to the development of this system in Solidity.
+Now let's proceed to the development of this system using Solidity in Ethereum.

 ## Contract: SimpleBidding